axstin/rbxfpsunlocker/README.md

 **EDIT (August 11, 2019):** At the engineering panel on day 1 of RDC 2019, Adam Miller, VP of Engineering & Technology at Roblox, made a personal guarantee that anyone using Roblox FPS Unlocker will not be banned from Roblox.
 This was in response to the question "Why does Roblox have a FPS cap and why is it against the rules to change that cap?" to which [Arseny Kapoulkine (zeuxcg)](https://twitter.com/zeuxcg) also revealed that Roblox will be adding support for "higher refresh rate monitors" potentially by next year.
 [See the video here!](https://youtu.be/5gNzFsJlFbo?t=143)

+**EDIT (October 27, 2022):** Roblox recently announced their purchasing of anti-cheat company Byfron Technologies who currently develop anti-cheat for games like Fortnite, Apex Legends and more.
+After observing what has happened to these games internally, the changes made could/will stop the unlocker from working and may issue _false_ bans.
+By continuing to use rbxfpsunlocker you are at risk of being falsely banned on account and/or hardware levels.
+We do not know when the anti-cheat will be introduced or how strict it will be.
+Upon reports of false positive bans or the introduction of any anti-cheat code we will try to update this GitHub page as soon as possible.